 Saturday Evening Dance , Norse Hall, 111 NE 11th Ave (Open to public)

-Dance: 8:45 to 11:30 pm.
-Waltz, swing, and other traveling dances to music DJ'ed by Richard Powers and Dennis Myers
+• Dance: 8:45 to 11:30.
+Movie Music.
+Waltz, swing, and other traveling dances featuring the greatest dance music from films, DJ'ed by Richard Powers and Dennis Myers

 Sunday Workshops, April 7, Norse Hall, 111 NE 11th Ave

-A Weekend of Waltz and Traveling Dance with Richard Powers & Angela Amarillas Saturday & Sunday, April 6 &7, 2013
+A Weekend of Waltz with Richard Powers & Angela Amarillas Saturday & Sunday, April 9 &10, 2016

-If you are not familiar with Richard Powers here is an introduction and a short video.
-The weekend will include: • Four workshop sessions on Saturday and three on Sunday • Pre-dance workshop (open to the public), 7:30 Saturday • Saturday night dance, 8:45 to 11:30, featuring DJed music by Richard Powers and Dennis Myers • Catered lunch on Saturday featuring another of Richard’s trademark presentations • Stretching and warm-up each morning
+The weekend will include: • Four workshop sessions on Saturday and three on Sunday • Pre-dance workshop (open to the public), 7:30 Saturday • Saturday night dance, 8:45 to 11:00, featuring DJed music by Richard Powers and Dennis Myers • Catered lunch on Saturday featuring another of Richard’s trademark presentations